Double Degree | A.A. 2026-2027

 Registration and useful info

-Applications can be submitted on the USI portal.
+Applications can be submitted directly through the dedicated Master in Economics and International Policies page on the USI portal.

-The participation fee for the Master MEPIN is CHF 14000, to be paid in four installments (CHF 4000 for the first three semesters, CHF 2000 for the last semester).
+The tuition fee for the MEPIN Master’s program is CHF 14,000, payable in four installments (CHF 4,000 for each of the first three semesters and CHF 2,000 for the final semester).

-For students domiciled in Switzerland or Liechtenstein at the time of graduation (or Campione d'Italia, under certain conditions), the participation fee for the MEPIN Master is CHF 8000 for the entire two-year period.
+For students domiciled in Switzerland or Liechtenstein at the time of obtaining their upper-secondary school diploma (maturità)—or residents of Campione d’Italia under specific conditions—the total tuition fee for the two-year program is CHF 8,000.

-To learn more about the Master, write to ludovica.dalessandro@unicatt.it
+To learn more about the Specilising Master Programme: